 Businesses often require the processing of usage event data from a number of different data sources.
 These sources typically are their own distinct usage format and may contain one or more types of usage (e.g. APIs, Instance counts, CPU time utilization, Data, Voice, SMS …).
 Mediation is the process of interpreting these usage fields and mapping them to internal constructs that the rating engine can then rate and charge.

-Usage feed files that are to be mediated are uploaded to the the system via SFTP.
+Usage files that are to be mediated are uploaded to the system via SFTP or by API.
 Mediation is essentially an exercise in data mapping.
 LogiSense provides a visual user interface driven mechanism for mapping feed data and transforming it into entities that the core rating engine can interpret.

 One or more filters can be applied for any of the sources of data.
-Filters that can be used to determine if a line in a source data set (File) should be processed through mediation or ignored.
+Filters that can be used to determine if a row in the source data set (File or API body) should be processed through mediation or ignored.
 As an example, a given source of data may contain a field called Record Type (First Ordinal position on the line) that indicated a “Record Type”.
 A filter can be setup such that Only lines with a Record Type value of “6” are to be processed.
 All other lines are ignored.

 Many Data Sources have variable mappings of data elements to a Usage record.
 The mediation process can be set up to account for this.
-For example, if the line is identified as an "API-GET" record the system may use field 5 for the Usage Identifier where as if it is API-POST it may use field 6.
+For example, if the line is identified as an "API-GET" record the system may use field 5 for the Usage Identifier where a line identified as API-POST may use field 6.
 It is also possible to have different source fields mappings based on Conditional statements.

 One or more "normalization" functions can be created to format things like phone numbers, IP addresses into common inputs.
 The following types of normalization can be performed on the feed: